5 tips to use Slack effectively

 For you to start feeling comfortable using Slack, there is one rule you have to abide by: download the actual application.
 We strongly recommend using the mobile or the desktop app even if you can use Slack through your internet browser and you want to save space on your device.
 Using the application instead of the website will allow you to delve deeper into the Slack world.
 It’s the first step in your explorations.

-Once you have Slack installed on your computer, think about setting up your profile with a photo, an email address and phone number.
-Use your status to specify whether you are in a meeting, sick or on holiday, for example.
-It can be a really effective way for your colleagues to identify you and check your availability.
+Once you have Slack installed on your computer, think about setting up your profile with a photo, an email address, and a phone number.
+Use your status to specify whether you are in a meeting, sick, or on holiday, for example.
+It can be an effective way for your colleagues to identify you and check your availability.
 That’s it!
 You should be starting to get the hang of it.

 2. Understand Slack’s layout

 Instant messaging services have become very popular thanks to their simplicity.
 However, you still have to get a good grasp of the app’s basics.
-On Slack you are supposed to be part of a “workspace”, where you should be able to interact with your colleagues as usual.
-In this workspace, there several discussion threads:
+On Slack, you are supposed to be part of a “workspace”, where you should be able to interact with your colleagues as usual.
+In this workspace, their several discussion threads:

 Direct messages, on the other hand, allow you to communicate with one or more specific people.
 If you have a question for a colleague, send them a direct message.